EdenYitzhak/DevOps-Home-Assignment/README.md

    - Terraform will output the **public IP of the EC2 instance** and the **RDS database endpoint**.

 ### Alternative Deployment with CloudFormation
-**Use the AWS CLI or AWS Console to deploy the infrastructure.yaml file **---
+Use the AWS CLI to deploy the infrastructure.yaml file

 ## Extra Step: Custom Web Application